Corsaair/betalib/README.md

-I understand that working on Redtamarin can be frustrating if the one class you need is missing, and this **betalib** is here to fix that, even if you do not want to compile the original Redtamarin soruce code (because it can be complicated, because it's C++, etc...) it allows you to contribute goold old ActionScript 3.0 source code.
+I understand that working on Redtamarin can be frustrating if the one class you need is missing, and this **betalib** is here to fix that, even if you do not want to compile the original Redtamarin source code (because it can be complicated, because it's C++, etc...) it allows you to contribute good old ActionScript 3.0 source code.

 By extension, it alow you also to contribute to any other parts like the `shell` package or the `C` package.

 But I will insist that I will review this source code like a hawk so please follow those advices
   - communicate, don't go writing thousands of line of code in your corner and then send a big patch
-  - don't change the nature of Redtamarin, for example the "because I felt redtamarin should be like node.js I made everything async but now everyone else code need to be run async ..." will not be well received
+  - don't change the nature of Redtamarin
+  for example the
+  > because I felt redtamarin should be like node.js
+  > I made everything async
+  > but now everyone else code need to be run async ... will not be well received
   - do clean code and clean documentation
     see: [specific asdoc for Redtamarin](https://github.com/Corsaair/redtamarin/wiki/specific-asdoc-for-Redtamarin)
-  - remember that Redtamarin is crossplatform (Windows, Macintosh, Linux) unless it is really impossible try to contribute code that can work everywhere
+  - remember that Redtamarin is crossplatform (Windows, Macintosh, Linux)
+  unless it is really impossible try to contribute code that can work everywhere
   - this is not an excuse to add anything and everything